zinwalin/thunder/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional Information

 Please include any additional information, configuration or data that might be necessary to reproduce the issue.
-Screenshots and logs, are helpful as well.
+Screenshots and logs are helpful as well.